Robert-Ro/blog/frameworks/react/新Docs/reference/useLayoutEffect.md

 However, if you're running into this problem, you have a few options:

-1. You can replace `useLayoutEffect` with [`useEffect`.](/reference/react/useEffect) This tells React that it's okay to display the initial render result without blocking the paint (because the original HTML will become visible before your Effect runs).
+1. You can replace `useLayoutEffect` with [`useEffect`.](使用`useEffect`代替`useLayoutEffect`) This tells React that it's okay to display the initial render result without blocking the paint (because the original HTML will become visible before your Effect runs).

 2. You can [mark your component as client-only.](/reference/react/Suspense#providing-a-fallback-for-server-errors-and-server-only-content) This tells React to replace its content up to the closest [`<Suspense>`](/reference/react/Suspense) boundary with a loading fallback (for example, a spinner or a glimmer) during server rendering.

 3. You can display different components on the server and on the client.
 One way to do this is to keep a boolean `isMounted` state that's initialized to `false`, and set it to `true` inside a `useEffect` call.
 Your rendering logic can then be like `return isMounted ? <RealContent /> : <FallbackContent />`.
 On the server and during the hydration, the user will see `FallbackContent` which should not call `useLayoutEffect`.
 Then React will replace it with `RealContent` which runs on the client only and can include `useLayoutEffect` calls.

-4. If you synchronize your component with an external data store and rely on `useLayoutEffect` for different reasons than measuring layout, consider [`useSyncExternalStore`](/reference/react/useSyncExternalStore) instead which [supports server rendering.](/reference/react/useSyncExternalStore#adding-support-for-server-rendering)
+4. **If you synchronize your component with an external data store and rely on** `useLayoutEffect` for different reasons than measuring layout, consider **[`useSyncExternalStore`]**(/reference/react/useSyncExternalStore) instead which [supports server rendering.](/reference/react/useSyncExternalStore#adding-support-for-server-rendering)